Necessary Maintenance #11871

 - many vertices with different meanings can be associated to one particle, and downstream algorithms can easyli select vertex of the interesting type.

 Art supports such associations to objects in the collection selected by instance name.
 Would it be OK for you to adopt this solution in the Pandora-LArSoft interface (or for Andy if he wrote the interface code)?

-#5 Updated by John Marshall over 3 years ago
+#5 Updated by John Marshall almost 5 years ago

 This sounds very good.
 We're happy to adopt a clean solution that allows us to persist all the information reconstructed by Pandora, and which provides good clarity of usage for downstream software/users.

 Andy may actually be best-placed to take this on, but we can discuss amongst ourselves.
 When I recently restructured LArPandoraInterface, I basically just moved Andy's ProduceArtOutput functionality, and changed the interface.
 I deliberately left this aspect of implementation untouched.

 [Translation from Pandora back to LArSoft is handled by the static helper functions in LArPandoraOutput.
 For more information on the structure of LArPandoraInterface, please see: